John Lapinski

 John Lapinski (November 26, 1967) is the Robert A. Fox Professor of Political Science, faculty director of the Robert A. Fox Leadership Program and the director of the Penn Program on Opinion Research and Election Studies (PORES) at University of Pennsylvania.
-He also serves as the faculty director for the Executive Masters of Public Administration program within the Fels Institute of Government.
+He also serves as the faculty director for the Masters of Public Administration program within the Fels Institute of Government.

 Lapinski also serves as the director of the Elections Unit at NBC News.

 Academic career

 Yale University

 Lapinski taught at Yale University from 1999 to 2006.
 In the 1999–2000 academic year, he joined the university as lecture convertible in the department of Political Science.
 In 2000, he was appointed assistant professor of political science.
 That year he also received a joint appointment to the Institution for Social and Policy Studies and was named a resident fellow to the institution, as well as resident fellow for the Institution for Social and Policy Studies.
 He remained in these positions until he left the university in 2006.
 Lapinski was named associate professor (untenured) at Yale University in the spring of 2006.
 Additionally, he was named resident fellow of the Russell Sage Foundation in New York City from 2004 to 2005.